Zip up your hoodie and grab your pumpkin spice latte because it’s finally time for fall in Seattle!

 Many Seattleites shared that they’re most looking forward to “no more heat” and “cooler weather and rain.”
-After a scorching summer that broke temperature records, it’s safe to say that the majority of us are excited for that crisp fall air.
+Seattle summers typically don’t get too hot but we still get excited for that crisp fall air.

 “Fall hikes in cooler weather,” was a common response.
 One person offered these fall hike recommendations: “I’m always the biggest fan of Rainier.
 Skyline for fall.
 I’ve heard Maple Pass and Yellow Aster Butte are great too!
 I just want to see those changing colors 😍”